Victor Leung

 My Solution

-Firstly, for installation, instead of using cfs:filesystem, package, use cfs:gridfs
+First, instead of using cfs:filesystem, use cfs:gridfs for your package.

 meteor add cfs:standard-packages